Newsletter Sign Up

 4. Stay Ahead of Winter Weeds

 Winter is prime time for "Wintergrass" (Poa annua) and Broadleaf weeds to invade.
-Because your grass is dormant, weeds find it easier to steal nutrients and space.
+Because your grass is slower in growth or in a dormant phase, weeds find it easier to steal nutrients and space.

-- Pro-Tip: Prevention is better than a cure.
-For a professional-grade solution that feeds your lawn while blocking weed seeds from germinating, check out our Echelon Duo Herbicide and Fertiliser or Poachek Herbicide
+• Pro-Tip: For a professional-grade solution that feeds your lawn while blocking weed seeds from germinating, check out Echelon Duo Herbicide and Fertiliser or Poachek Herbicide.

 5. Watch Your Step: Minimise Foot Traffic

 When grass is frosty or waterlogged, it becomes brittle.
-Walking on a frozen lawn can actually break the leaf blades and damage the crown of the plant, leading to brown patches that won't recover until the weather warms up.
+Walking on a frozen lawn can damage the plant, leading to brown patches that won't recover until the weather warms up.